Credit Loan Decisions#

 import pandas as pd

-from sklearn.metrics import balanced_accuracy_score, roc_auc_score
+from sklearn.metrics import balanced_accuracy_score, confusion_matrix, roc_auc_score

 from sklearn.pipeline import Pipeline